 Studies have shown that wound dressings can be phytotoxic or non-beneficial to trees.
 They focused on the use of wound dressings to prevent the entry of decay fungi into trees.
 Petrolatum, latex paint, shellac, and asphalt compounds did not promote wound closure.
 Wound treatments did not inhibit wood discoloration and some wound dressings harmed trees.
 Cankers have also been associated with petroleum-based tree marking paints where solvents kill cambium tissue.

 Not all studies regarding wound dressings have been conclusive.
 One study found that wound susceptibility to infection decreases with increasing suberin and lignin formation after wounding.
 This varies considerably based on temperature, soil moisture, and species.
 After testing the effects of several postwounding treatments, it was demonstrated that wound dressings, depending on type, can either hasten or retard suberin and lignin formation and infection by Leucostoma spp. in wounded Prunus spp.
+Use of paints as well as pastes on almond wounds resulted in poor control of fungal canker diseases in California (Trouillas personal communication).

 Wound paints have been used to help reduce the spread of oak wilt and Dutch elm disease.
 The main action is to prevent the insect vectors of these diseases from having access to the wounded tissue.